direktt/direktt-plugin/guides/user-guide.md

 ## Pricing Plans and Subscription Management

 Direktt offers flexible pricing plans to suit different business needs and audience sizes.

-You can easily view, purchase, and manage your subscription directly from your Direktt admin console.
+You can easily view, purchase, and manage your subscription directly from your **[Direktt admin console](https://direktt.com/wp-content/direkttweb/)**.

 ### **Understanding Pricing Plans**